looker-open-source/gcs-storage-intelligence-block/README.md

             </li>
         </ol>
     </li>
-    <li>To install the GCS - Storage Insights Dashboard, navigate to your Looker instance's marketplace.
-Locate the dashboard, click 'Install,' and provide the connection details when prompted.</li>
+    <li>To install the GCS - Storage Intelligence Dashboard from the Looker Marketplace, navigate to your Looker instance's Marketplace.
+Locate the dashboard, click 'Install', and provide the connection details when prompted.</li>
     <li>Visualize the dashboards under the <a href="/dashboards/gcs_storage_insights::general_analysis" target="_blank">LookML dashboard folder</a></li>
 </ol>
 </div>